|

 And, if you use reversed rubbers on your racket, you'll also be allowed to wipe off any sweat which gets onto them, as otherwise this will adversely affect your shots.

-The second type of break you're now allowed under this official table tennis rule is a ...
+The second type of break you're now allowed is a ...

 During an individual match a player (or pair in doubles) may claim one time-out period of up to one minute.